 The SevenCapital Property Market Roundup is all the headlines you need to know about the property market over the last month, brought together in one handy place.
-For May 2021, we discuss the property markets first fall in 2021, the rise of the North West and Midlands in 2022 and a record breaking summer for the rental market.
-And with a banking giant now delving into the world of property, the August Property Market Roundup has all the need-to-knows for Buy-to-Let market?
+For August 2021, we discuss the property markets first fall in 2021, the rise of the North West and Midlands in 2022 and a record breaking summer for the rental market.
+And with a banking giant now delving into the world of property, the August Property Market Roundup has all the need-to-knows for Buy-to-Let investors.

 House Prices Have Fallen for the First Time This Year

 Despite being over half way through the year, the UK property market continues to thrive since a strong start to 2021.
 The Stamp Duty holiday and the loosening of Covid-19 restrictions have made for a perfect storm of rising demand and constrained supply, which in turn, has been driving the average property price to new highs.